sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 for FAN and PSU daemons, possible set operation could be  status led and fan speed.

+#### 1.1.4  Detail flow for PSU Daemon

+Supervisord takes charge of this daemon.
+This daemon will loop every 3 seconds and get the data from psuutil and then write it the Redis DB.

+The psu_num will store in "chassis_info" table.
+It will just be invoked one time when system boot up or reload.
+The key is chassis_name, the field is "psu_num" and the value is from get_psu_num().
+The psu_status and psu_presence will store in "psu_info" table.
+It will be updated every 3 seconds.
+The key is psu_name, the field is "presence" and "status", the value is from get_psu_presence() and get_psu_num().

+Currently, there are just those three functions in psuutil, which is get_psu_presence(), get_psu_status(), get_psu_num().
+So after the new platform API is implemented, we can extend this daemon to get some more information to DB.

 ### 1.2 Xcvrd daemon extension

 Part of transceiver related data already in the DB which are collected by Xcvrd, compare to the output of current "show interface transceiver" CLI which get data directly from hardware, Xcvrd need to post more information from eeprom to DB.
 Detailed list for the new needed information please check following DB schema section.